xolox/vim-session/README.md

 ### The `g:session_autosave` option

 By default this option is set to `'prompt'`.
 When you've opened a session and you quit Vim, the session plug-in will ask whether you want to save the changes to your session.
 Set this option to `'yes'` to always automatically save open sessions when you quit Vim.
 To completely disable automatic saving you can set this option to `'no'`.

+### The `g:session_autosave_periodic` option

+This option sets the interval in minutes for automatic, periodic saving of active sessions.
+The default is zero which disables the feature.

+Note that when the plug-in automatically saves a session (because you enabled this feature) the plug-in will not prompt for your permission.

 ### The `g:session_verbose_messages` option